Wishing You a Safe & Happy Holidays From SafetyDocs!

 Australian Guidelines for Woodworking Infographic | SafetyDocs

-Due to the risks associated with woodworking projects, carpenters must know the relevant guidelines.
+Due to the risks associated with working with timber, carpenters must know the relevant guidelines and Australian standards, which are crucial in ensuring compliance with safety and construction practices.
 Carpenters must be familiar with them, and employers should also ensure that workers comply with these regulations and standards to keep the workplace safe.
+The National Construction Code (NCC) sets minimum requirements for building design and construction, including fire safety, accessibility, sustainability, and plumbing in Australia.
 Here are some of the Australian Guidelines related to woodworking safety rules and the industry:

 AS/NZS 4785.3:2002